Seeker1911/young-coders-tutorial/2018/chromebooks.md

 ## Resources / Notes:

-You can download the [full PyTN Ubuntu backup image, here](https://www.dropbox.com/s/hf29q914hicllv3/pytn-20170129-1246.tar.gz?dl=0)
+You can download the [full PyTN Ubuntu backup image, here](https://www.dropbox.com/s/nux1zfmsr6lsf5x/pytn-20180113-1600.tar.gz?dl=0)
 (approximagely 1.56Gb).
-It's Ubuntu Trusty, with all the necessary packages and resources already installed.
+It's Ubuntu 16.04 (Xenial), with all the necessary packages and resources already installed.
 In the [Restoring a backup](#restoring-a-backup) guide below, you can use this to restore (quick and relatively easy).
 I saved this on several flash drives named `PYTN` (hence the path names in the guide